georgevanh/Smart-App/README.md

 Run the application.

-Enter your API keys in both production and development environment.
+Enter your API keys in both production and development environment as needed.
+You can enhance the security of the key by storing on KeyVault or encrypt the keys.

 Change the trusted domains as needed.